davidbowland/error-subscriber/README.md

 # Lambdas for Error SNS Topic

+**NOTE:** This project is **deprecated** in favor of [log subscriptions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Subscriptions.html).
+This project works just fine, but alerts are expensive and a subscription means SNS isn't required.
+See the project [log-subscriber](https://github.com/davidbowland/log-subscriber) for that solution.

 Create an error SNS topic and subscribe a lambda that notifies via SMS.

 ## Setup